itaylor/envreplace-go/readme.md

 A small, statically linkable cli utility written in GoLang that replaces strings in files with the value of env vars.

-The primary usage is for docker-izing existing applications that don't look at the environment for their configuration.
-For when you need something to write the info from docker's set env vars into pre-existing configuration.
+The primary usage is for dockerizing existing applications.
+It's useful when you have an application that is looking somewhere in the filesystem for its configuration, and you'd prefer to pass that configuration as an environment variable.

-It's roughly similar in functionality to [my node.js module with the same name](https://www.npmjs.com/package/envreplace), but since it can be statically linked, it's much better suited for use in a docker container.
+It's roughly similar in functionality to [my node.js module with the same name](https://www.npmjs.com/package/envreplace), but since it can be statically linked and precompiled with no dependencies, it's much better suited for use in a docker container where you might not want a whole node.js install.

 ### A simple example